-So, if you want to know whether you are a Sapiophile you should read on:
+So, if you want to know whether you are a Sapiophile, you should read on:

-- Do you consider yourself an intelligent people?
+- Do you consider yourself an intelligent person?
 The first characteristic Sapiophiles share is that they are intelligent people themselves.
 And it is because they are intelligent that they want to spend time with other intelligent people.

 - Do you find intelligent conversations a turn on?
 If you are someone who gets turned on by a smart conversation about a variety of topics, then you might be a Sapiophiles.
 Now, being turned on by intelligent conversation may or may not be related to sex.
 You may just enjoy intelligent conversation per se.
 But if you find yourself craving to have in-depth conversations about art, politics, science, history, literature or other intellectual topics on your dates, then there is a strong chance that you would be a Sapiophile.

 - Do you enjoy being intellectually challenged?
 If you enjoy when others are able to challenge people intellectually and mostly feel drawn to people who are influential, persuasive, because of their rhetorical skills (wide vocabulary, listening skills, etc.), then you could very well be a Sapiophile.

 What kind of humor speaks to you?
 If you enjoy intelligent humor (for instance, smart wordplay, fine irony, witticisms), and this is something that you look for in others, particularly romantic (or sexual) partners, then you are a step closer to being able to consider yourself a Sapiophile.

 How do you feel about grammar and spelling?
 If you find yourself correcting other people’s grammar and spelling (even if just mentally), you would probably feel attraction for other people who feel similarly about language and who are careful to speak (and write) correctly.

 “There are no great limits to growth because there are no limits of human intelligence, imagination, and wonder.” — Ronald Reagan